cdeshapriya/ossn/install-on-ubuntu.md

 sudo systemctl restart apache2
 ```

-With Apache now prepared for encryption, we can proceed to generate a new TLS certificate.
-The certificate will contain essential information about your site and will be accompanied by a key file that enables the server to safely manage encrypted data.
+With Apache now prepared for encryption, we can generate a new TLS certificate.
+The certificate will contain essential information about your site and be accompanied by a key file that enables the server to manage encrypted data safely.

 ```
 sudo openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout /etc/ssl/private/srilankan.social.key -out /etc/ssl/certs/srilankan.social.crt